 61% of Subway and Streetcar Operators said they were satisfied with their job and 47% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Subway and Streetcar Operators job description, Subway and Streetcar Operators salary, Subway and Streetcar Operators information, what is the job of a Subway and Streetcar Operator like, pros and cons about Subway and Streetcar Operators, colleges and universities for Subway and Streetcar Operators, is Subway and Streetcar Operators the right career for me, Easy careers to get into, careers in Transportation
+Subway and Streetcar Operators job description, Subway and Streetcar Operators salary, Subway and Streetcar Operators information, what is the job of a Subway and Streetcar Operator like, pros and cons about Subway and Streetcar Operators, colleges and universities for Subway and Streetcar Operators, is Subway and Streetcar Operators the right career for me, careers in Transportation